pacific-hake/recruitment-index/README.md

 # recruitment-index

-Estimating and fitting to indices of recruitment
+This repository contains Cathleen Vestfals' code and data needed to replicate analyses and generate figures in her 2023 paper Stage-specific drivers of Pacific hake (Merluccius productus) recruitment in the California Current Ecosystem, Fisheries Oceanography 10.1111/fog.12634